Azure/azure-powershell/src/CostManagement/CostManagement.Autorest/README.md

             "$ref": "#/definitions/QueryComparisonExpression"
           },
           "tags": {
-            "description": "Has comparison expression for a tags", "$ref": "#/definitions/QueryComparisonExpression"
+            "description": "Has comparison expression for a tag", "$ref": "#/definitions/QueryComparisonExpression"
           }
         }